awslabs/amazon-s3-find-and-forget/docs/TROUBLESHOOTING.md

 - You have granted the Athena role access to the buckets referenced by your data mappers **and** any CMKs used to encrypt the data.
 For more information see [Permissions Configuration] in the [User Guide].
-- Your concurrency settings does not exceed your account limit or the limit placed on the Athena workgroup you have configured the solution to use.
+- Your concurrency settings do not exceed your account limit or the limit placed on the Athena workgroup you have configured the solution to use.
 For more information see [Performance Configuration] in the [User Guide].
 - Your data is in one of the [Supported Data Formats].